 To dive further into this, in his aptly named blog post ‘One on One’, Ben Horowitz, the Silicon Valley venture capitalist and former successful entrepreneur says:

-“The key to a good one-on-one meeting is the understanding that it is the employee’s meeting rather than the manager’s meeting.
+“The key to a good 1:1 meeting is the understanding that it is the employee’s meeting rather than the manager’s meeting.
 This is the free-form meeting for all the pressing issues, brilliant ideas and chronic frustrations that do not fit neatly into status reports, email and other less personal and intimate mechanisms.”

 And secondly, the important distinction that the meeting is owned by your report and not you, the manager.
 While naturally, you might have things to raise during the meeting, the report should set the agenda and managers should be mostly listening and coaching.